A modern medium van with high payload ratings

-What's more, an area where the Peugeot Expert has come on leaps and bounds is NVH (noise, vibrations and harshness), as the new model is incredibly refined at low speeds, although noise levels do increase considerably on the motorway.
+What's more, an area where the Peugeot Expert has come on leaps and bounds is NVH (noise, vibrations and harshness), as the new model is incredibly refined at low speeds, even if noise levels do increase on the motorway.

 The suspension does a good job of dealing with most road surfaces, too, proving comfortable and controlled even without any load in the back.

 From launch in 2016, Peugeot chose to use the same 1.6-litre and 2.0-litre BlueHDi engines fitted to the previous-generation Expert, although they were modified for more power, better efficiency and thus lower CO2 emissions.

 There are power ratings of 95hp / 210Nm or 116hp / 300Nm for the 1.6-litre motor and 120hp / 340Nm, 150hp / 370Nm or 180hp / 400Nm for the 2.0-litre engine.

 All versions use a six-speed manual transmission with the exception of the 95hp 1.6, which comes with the choice of five-speed manual or ETG6 automated manual transmission, and the 180hp 2.0, which is exclusively available with the EAT6 six-speed automatic transmission.

 Apart from the entry-level 95hp model, all versions are very quick off the mark.
 Even the 116hp 1.6 with 300kg on board will pull away from traffic lights with ease and has no trouble tackling hilly terrain.
 The top-of-the-range 180hp option is one of the most powerful vans on the market.

 In order to meet new emissions requirements, Peugeot revised the Expert's engine range from May 2019 production onwards.